 Son Hiram R. Fegely (1859-1927) was born on Oct.
 20, 1859.

-Sadly, Katie died in about 1908, and Hiram spent his final 19 years as a widower.
+Hiram spent his final 19 years as a widower.
 Circa 1900-1910, he provided shelter for his brother Charles, who could not speak nor hear.
+The brother died in 1912.

 His home in 1920 was in Longswamp.
-Depressed on Christmas Day 1927, he used a razor to slice the common femoral artery on his left thigh, about six inches above the knee, and bled to death.
-Charles W. Fegely of Mertztown was the informant for the official Pennsylvania certificate of death.
+Deeply depressed on Christmas Day 1927, he used a razor to slice the common femoral artery on his left thigh, about six inches above the knee, and proceeded to bleed to death.
+Son Charles was the informant for the official Pennsylvania certificate of death.
 The remains were lowered into eternal repose in Mertztown Cemetery, with funeral services officiated by Rev. W.S.
 Dry of Kutztown.
 In an obituary, the Allentown Morning Call graciously said he had "passed away at his residence" and was "a highly respected citizen of Longswamp township."
 He was survived by eight grandchildren.

 Son Charles William Fegley (1897-1990) was born in Sept.
 1897 in Longswamp.
 His home in 1985 was in Kutztown.